machamp-nlp/machamp/README.md

 ```

 ## Training

 To train the model, you need to write a configuration file.
 Below we show an
 example of such a file for training a model for the English Web Treebank in
 the Universal Dependencies format.

 ```
 {
     "UD-EWT": {
         "train_data_path": "data/ewt.train",
-        "validation_data_path": "data/ewt.dev",
+        "dev_data_path": "data/ewt.dev",
         "word_idx": 1,
         "tasks": {
             "lemma": {